EugeneKisel-sm/SdkTestAutomation/SDK_INTEGRATION_GUIDE.md

 1. **SDK Wrapper Not Found:**
    - Ensure the wrapper is built/installed
    - Check the wrapper path in `SdkCommandExecutor`
+   - Verify the executable exists at the expected location

 2. **JSON Parsing Errors:**
    - Verify the wrapper outputs valid JSON
    - Check the `SdkResponse` structure matches
+   - Ensure no extra output is mixed with JSON response

 3. **Response Mismatch:**
    - Compare SDK and API response structures
    - Check for differences in data serialization
+   - Verify field names and data types match

+4. **Process Execution Errors:**
+   - Check if the SDK runtime is available (Java, Python, .NET)
+   - Verify environment variables are set correctly
+   - Ensure Conductor server is running and accessible

 ### Debug Mode